In a previous post, I outlined some key ideas from research that teachers should know about: Evidence-Informed Ideas Every Teacher Should Know About.

 So, once you’ve read, engaged and started to assimilate these ideas into something coherent, what might it all start looking like in practice?
 To begin with, you might be more likely to think more explicitly about the learning mechanisms at hand.
 You’ll want to:

-- Conspicuously enable each student to build a stronger, more extensive schema for the ideas in hand.
+- Conspicuously enable each student to build a stronger, more extensive schema for the ideas you are focusing on.

 - Conspicuously support students to embed knowledge in long-term memory